carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 Instructor Trainer Alumni will not be permitted to:

-* teach Carpentries Instructor Training workshops,
+* Teach Carpentries Instructor Training workshops.
-* host teaching demonstrations or
+* Host teaching demonstrations.
-* vote in Instructor Trainer community elections
+* Vote in Instructor Trainer community elections.

 Instructor Trainer Alumni may elect to:

-* continue to receive Topicbox Instructor Training emails & participate in conversations
+* Continue to receive Topicbox Instructor Training emails and participate in conversations.
-* remain in the Slack private Instructor Trainers channel
+* Remain in the Slack private Instructor Trainers channel.
-* attend Instructor Trainer meetings
+* Attend Instructor Trainer meetings.

 ## Communication and Collaboration Spaces